emmayank/DHP-Specs/docs/implementation-guide/3_pharmacy_implementation_guide.md

 - REQUIRED.
 The BAP MUST implement the `on_track` endpoint on the url specified in URL specified in the `context.bap_uri` field sent during `track`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 3.3.3 Example Workflow

+#### 3.3.3.1 Status Workflow
+1. The BAP receives new updates on the order status from unsolicted /on_status call.
+2. The User requested for a status update.
+3. The BAP calls /status endpoint of the BPP.
+4. The BPP provides the updated order object in /on_status call.

+#### 3.3.3.2 Cancel Workflow
+1. The User choose to cancel the Order.
+2. The BAP call /get_cancellation_reason endpoint of the BPP.
+3. The BPP respond with cancellation reasons using /cancellation_reason endpoint.
+4. The BAP renders the reasons and user chooses one and proceed with cancellation.
+5. The BAP calls /cancel endpoint of the BPP.
+6. The BPP cancels the order and sends cancellation confirmation in /on_cancel endpoint.

+#### 3.3.3.3 Update Workflow
+1. The User choose to update the order ( For eg. Update shipping address or drug quantity).
+2. The BAP calls /update endpoint of the BPP.
+3. The BPP update the order and return updated order object in /on_update call.
+4. User gets the refund , if total order amount is reduced or is required to pay additional amount if total order amount is increased.

+#### 3.3.3.4 Tracking Workflow
+1. The User requested to track the delivery of the drug.
+2. The BAP calls /track endpoint of the BPP.
+3. The BPP respond with the tracking url / gps co-ordinate of the delivery agent using /on_track endpoint.
+4. The BAP render the live-location in the UI.
+5. The User is able to track the delivery person.

 ### 3.3.4 Example Requests